MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 ## Instructions

-### Exercise 1: Implement an Azure Windows Virtual Desktop environment in an AD DS domain
+### Exercise 1: Implement an Azure Virtual Desktop environment in an AD DS domain

 The main tasks for this exercise are as follows:

-1. Prepare AD DS domain and the Azure subscription for deployment of an Azure Windows Virtual Desktop host pool
+1. Prepare AD DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool
-1. Deploy an Azure Windows Virtual Desktop host pool
+1. Deploy an Azure Virtual Desktop host pool
-1. Manage the Azure Windows Virtual Desktop host pool session hosts
+1. Manage the Azure Virtual Desktop host pool session hosts
-1. Configure Windows Virtual Desktop application groups
+1. Configure Azure Virtual Desktop application groups
-1. Configure Windows Virtual Desktop workspaces
+1. Configure Azure Virtual Desktop workspaces

-#### Task 1: Prepare AD DS domain and the Azure subscription for deployment of an Azure Windows Virtual Desktop host pool
+#### Task 1: Prepare AD DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool

 1. From your lab computer, start a web browser, navigate to the [Azure portal]( ), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. In the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select **az140-dc-vm11**.